Welcome to today's edition of the Rush 24-7 podcast.

 Today is December 7th, the day that this government killed over 80,000 Japanese civilians at Hiroshima in 1941, two days before killing an additional 64,000 Japanese civilians at Nagasaki by dropping nuclear bombs on innocent people.

-you hear the applause there in Obama's church?
+You hear the applause there in Obama's church?

-Not is this idiot no history, but he chose to focus.
+Not, is this idiot no history, but he chose to focus.

-When Democrats are in power, it's always America dropped bombs, or the United States dropped bombs.
+Have you ever noticed, by the way, ladies and gentlemen, when Democrats are in power, it's always America dropped bombs or the United States dropped bombs.

 America boycotted the Olympics, not Jimmy Carter.